-Fee: \$35.00 Consumables non-project Credit Type: Fine Arts or Elective Prerequisite: None NCAA: No KS Scholars: No courses may focus on only one medium.
+Control of the Arts of Elective NCAA: No KS Scholars: No KS Scholars: No courses may focus on only one medium.

 Content Description: Creative Art-Sculpture course focus on creating three-dimensional works.
 Students typically work with several media (clay, ceramics, wood, metals, textiles, and so on), but some